GeniusContracts/salsa-guidebook/docs/spro/vaults.md

 2. Verify that your vault is staying over the 300% Collateralization Ratio limit.

 3. Note your Liquidation Price.
-Adding Leverage is a risky action.

-4. Execute by clicking **Add Leverage**.
+4. Execute by clicking **Self-Liquidate**.